 The following nomenclature is used:

-⎯ Sensing initiator: an SDEV that initiates an RF sensing session with one or more other SDEVs.
+⎯ Sensing controller: an SDEV that initiates and controls an RF sensing session with one or more other SDEVs.

-⎯ Sensing responder: an SDEV that responds to a sensing initiator.
+⎯ Sensing controlee: an SDEV that Participates in an RF sensing session under the control of a sensing controller, responding to the actions initiated by the sensing controller.

 ⎯ Sensing transmitter: an SDEV that sends a PPDU to enable channel estimation for sensing purposes.